mason-kel/mason-kel/README.md

-I recently graduated with a 1st Class Computer Science BSc (Hons) degree.
+I recently graduated with a 1st Class Computer Science BSc (Hons) degree from Lancaster University.
 I am interested in software development, networking and AI, and am currently looking for graduate/junior software engineering opportunities.

 # Projects